-Arthritis, i.e. degenerative changes of the spine, is the appearance of degenerative, deforming anatomical changes of the spine that occurs as a result of degeneration of the discs between the vertebrae.
+Arthritis is the appearance of degenerative, deforming anatomical changes in spine that occur as a result of degeneration of the discs between the vertebrae.
 Degenerative bony changes, which is what we see on x-ray and MRI scans, only happen as a consequence of previous degenerative disc changes.
-This is why it is so essential to improve the status of the disc in treating neck and back problems, whenever possible.
-Not only does this provide the most effective treatment for the present pain, but it improves the future prognosis of a person’s spine.
-It is essential, if one is trying to maintain a person’s spinal function as long as possible, to improve the status of the disc, so that it will last as long as possible for a person’s lifetime.
+This is why most health care clinics providing arthritis treatment in Decatur GA emphasize on improving the status of the disc in treating neck and back problems, whenever possible.
+Not only does this provide the most effective treatment for pain, but it also improves the future prognosis of a person’s spine.
+It is essential if one is undergoing professional osteoarthritis treatment in Decatur GA and trying to maintain a spinal function for as long as possible, to improve the status of the disc, so that it will last as long as it is possible for a person’s lifetime.

 The process of bony “arthritis”, which is not my favorite term, as I prefer the term “degenerative changes”, is the progressive deformity of the vertebral bones, which happens as above-mentioned.
-The reason I don’t like the term arthritis is that I think it generates fear and hopelessness in patients.
-Degeneration I think connotes a more realistic conception and is less inclined to generate fear.
-People understand that degenerative changes really are a normal process, if they are not excessive, (although it’s also true that some people have beautiful looking spines even into old age).
+The reason I don’t like the term arthritis is that I think it often evokes inappropriate fear and anxiety in patients.
+Degeneration, I think, connotes a more realistic conception and is less inclined to provoke fear.
+People understand that degenerative changes really are a normal process, if they are not excessive, (although it’s also true that some people have beautiful looking spines even when they get old).
 We don’t have to undo degenerative changes.
-We simply have to treat the problem sufficiently to improve or resolve your pain and function, in the context of your immutable degenerative changes.
+Most health care centers providing arthritis treatment in Decatur GA agree with the fact that the need is to simply treat the problem sufficiently to improve or resolve pain and function, in the context of immutable degenerative changes.